 - Marine Rescue: The district took delivery of a new response vessel manufactured by Life Proof Boats of Bremerton, WA in late 2023.
-Following delivery, the vessel will be equipped for marine rescue operations and undergo sea trials prior to being placed into service.
+Following delivery, and after training, the vessel was equipped for marine rescue operations and undergo sea trials prior to being placed into service.
 This project will address the district's strategic goals of providing adequate infrastructure to support operations and reducing incident frequency and severity.
 In addition, this project addresses CFAI accreditation criterion 6C Apparatus and vehicles (core competency 6C.1 apparatus and equipment), 6F safety equipment (core competency 6F.1 safety equipment needs assessment & distribution) and criterion 6E tools, supplies, and small equipment (performance indicator 6E.1 tools and equipment inventory and distribution) (CFAI, 2021). - Standard Equipment Inventory: The district developed a standardized inventory for type one engines to meet the requirements of the Washington Survey and Rating Bureau Community Protection Class Grading Schedule (WSRB, 2019) and district operational requirements.
 This completed major fire apparatus inventory standardization (water tenders, type five engines, and type one engines).
 This project addressed the district's strategic goals of providing adequate infrastructure to support operations and reducing incident frequency and severity.
 In addition, this accomplishment addressed Commission on Fire Accreditation International (CFAI) accreditation criterion 6E tools, supplies, and small equipment (performance indicator 6E.1 tools and equipment inventory and distribution) (CFAI, 2021).

-Major projects in 2024 Include:
+Major projects in 2025 Include:

-- Technical Rescue-Structural Collapse: Concurrent with the professional development division's initiative to train district personnel to the structural collapse operational level, this project will expand the district's cache of structural stabilization equipment and supplies as well as develop emergency procurement procedures for additional supplies in the event of a major incident such as an earthquake.
-This project addresses the district's strategic goals of providing adequate infrastructure to support operations and reducing incident frequency and severity.
-In addition, this accomplishment addresses CFAI accreditation criterion 6F safety equipment (core competency 6F.1 safety equipment needs assessment & distribution) and criterion 6E tools, supplies, and small equipment (performance indicator 6E.1 tools and equipment inventory and distribution) (CFAI, 2021). - BLS Ambulance Standard Equipment Inventory: The district operates a basic life support (BLS) ambulance owned by the Island County Public Hospital District (dba WhidbeyHealth).
+• BLS Ambulance Standard Equipment Inventory: The district operates a basic life support (BLS) ambulance owned by the Island County Public Hospital District (dba WhidbeyHealth).
+If the district acquires its own ambulance in order to maintain service delivery to our community, we will need to purchase some equipment and accessories in order to be compliant.
 Washington Administrative Code (WAC) 246-976-300 Ground ambulance and aid service-equipment specifies the minimum equipment required to be carried on ground ambulances.
 The district will develop an expanded standard inventory for the BLS ambulance that addresses both the requirements of WAC 246-976-300 and the operational needs of WhidbeyHealth emergency medical services (EMS) and the district.
 This project addresses the district's strategic goals of providing adequate infrastructure to support operations and reducing incident frequency and severity.
 In addition, this accomplishment addresses addressed CFAI performance indicator criterion 6E tools, supplies, and small equipment (performance indicator 6E.1 tools and equipment inventory and distribution) (CFAI, 2021).